-Bent Pushrod Symptoms: What Car Owners Should Watch For
+Bent Pushrod Symptoms: What Every Car Owner Should Look For

 For maximum performance of internal combustion engines, overhead valve engines rely on pushrods, the primary component of these engines, to transmit the reciprocating action.
 In an internal combustion engine, the pushrods that open and close the engine are typically operated by a cam.